 If you're looking for something that doesn't appear here you could check the Westside Theatres section.
-The downtown Santa Monica theatres are also listed on the Westside Theatres: by street address page.
 There were many name changes.
 All the known alternate names are listed on the Westside theatres: alphabetical list page.

 | Brentwood Theatre | Brentwood Theatre - VA campus | Brentwood Twin | Wadsworth Theatre |